K. P. R. Gopalan

-K. P. R. Gopalan (1906 – 5 August 1997), popularly known as KPR was an Indian politician and militant Naxalite communist leader from Kalliasseri, Kerala.
+Kunnathu Puthiyaveettil Ramapurathu Gopalan (1 June 1906 – 5 August 1997), popularly known as KPR was an Indian politician and a communist leader from Kalliasseri, Kerala.
 Once a member of the Kerala State Assembly, he lost his seat in the general election of 1 February 1960.
 He was subsequently re-elected.
-While a member, he led a failed attempt at armed revolt in the Cannanore area in November 1968.
-At one point he was sentenced to death by the colonial authorities.
+While a member, he led a failed attempt at armed revolt in the Cannanore area.
+At one point he was sentenced to death by the colonial authorities, before the sentence was commuted by Charu Chandra Biswas, at the urging of A. K. Gopalan.

 Gopalan was one of the founding members of the Communist Party in Kerala in 1940.
-He, in cooperation with the KPCC, was the main organizer of Morozha protest on 15 September 1940 against the British decision to enter World War II.
+He, in cooperation with the KPCC, was the main organizer of Morozha protest on 15 September 1940.
 The protest became violent when police tried to suppress it.
 One Sub-Inspector and a Constable died in the clash with the mob, mainly constituted of farmers, agricultural labourers, and other trade union workers.